Wedding Videography – Tips on how to plan a wedding

 Become a better wedding videographer.

-To date, I’ve shot over 60 weddings as a videographer – the transition from photographer has certainly been fruitful.
+To date, I’ve shot over 60 weddings as a videographer – the transition from photographer has indeed been fruitful.

-But there have been a lot of lessons learnt along the way.
-Preparation for a wedding is a key skill vital to making it a successful day.
-I will take this information into this year’s wedding season.
-From a technical point of view. these are skills and techniques that will benefit both the beginner or the experienced shooter.
-Potential couples we also benefit and understand how I plan for every wedding.
+But there have been many lessons learnt along the way.
+Preparation for a wedding is crucial to making it a successful day.
+I will take this information into this year’s wedding season from a technical perspective.
+These are skills and techniques that will benefit both the beginner or the experienced shooter.
+Potential couples, we also help and understand how I plan for every wedding.
 Every wedding is a learning process.
 I never feel I’m complete as a videographer – I am always striving to better myself and my films.

 Shooting a wedding as a single shooter